- Section Policies

 – Use single quotation marks only for quotes within quotes.
 Double quotes should be used in all other instances.

 – Use two spaces after a period.

-- The manuscript must have: Title; Author(s) and affiliation(s); Abstract (max.
+- The manuscript must have: Title; Author(s) and affiliation(s); Abstract in English and French (max.
 200 words); Keywords (3-5).
 Critical Book Reviews do not require an abstract.